skbkontur/cement/README.md

 ### cm status

-    Prints status of modifed git repos in the cement tracked dir.
-    It checks repo for push/pull and local state.
+    Prints status of modifed git repos in the cement tracked dir It checks repo for push/pull and local state

     Usage:
         cm status

-    Runs anywhere in the cement tracked tree.
+    Runs anywhere in the cement tracked tree